cyclic-software/docs/docs/troubleshooting/websockets.md

 ## Possible Alternatives

 There are several realtime API services that you might use to create a similar effect to websockets.
-As a starting point, this ones on this list are creditable and well-supported:
+As a starting point, the ones on this list are creditable and well-supported:
 - [Ably](https://ably.com/)
 - [Pusher](https://pusher.com/)
 - [PubNub](https://www.pubnub.com/)